Would you like to give your employees the opportunity to learn Dutch?

 I’ve been an enthusiastic NT2 teacher for years now.
 It’s so much fun to teach, and to travel the world in my own classroom!
 I teach at all levels, from A1 to C1 as well as courses in writing and speaking skills.
 I love bringing my students forward in Dutch and contributing to the new life they’ve ended up in, here in the Netherlands – or with a Dutch partner abroad.

 In my lessons I focus on the student’s needs: listening skills, grammar, speaking, and so on.
-This makes that reactive and proactive alternate, either in private or group lessons.
 I am familiar with both an analytical approach and with a focus on learning through speaking.
 I keep up with developments in the field of NT2 education and integrate them in my teaching.